-Dance Dance Revolution Mario Mix, known as Dancing Stage Mario Mix in Europe and Dance Dance Revolution with Mario in Japan, is a 2005 music video game by Nintendo and Konami and is the only DDR game for the Nintendo GameCube.
+Dance Dance Revolution Mario Mix, known as Dancing Stage Mario Mix in European languages and Dance Dance Revolution with Mario in Japanese, is a 2005 music video game by Nintendo and Konami and is the only DDR game for the Nintendo GameCube.
 It is a Dance Dance Revolution game starring Mario characters and is the first DDR game to be released on a Nintendo console outside Japan.

 As the game starts, Waluigi is about to steal the four Music Keys, who can grant wishes, from Truffle Towers.
 However, when he opens the door to the room containing the Music Keys, three of them scatter across the Mushroom Kingdom, and the fourth one is kept by Waluigi.
 From a distance, Toad watches these events unfold and rushes to tell Mario or Luigi, depending on which character the player chose, who then rushes off to retrieve the missing Music Keys.

 The keys are recovered after the player completes tasks for other characters who have found the scattered keys and then defeating them in a dance challenge.
 These characters are, in order, Waluigi, Pirate Lakitu, Blooper, Hammer Bros., Wario and Freezie.

 Toad and the player's character then return the Music Keys to Truffle Towers.
 Soon after, Bowser steals the keys, but is followed by Toad and the player's chosen character.
 They enter Bowser's Castle to recapture the Music Keys, and are promptly challenged by Bowser.
 After defeating him in a dance-off, the player's character uses the music keys to turn the area around Bowser's Castle into a green field, and everyone suddenly feels strange and begins to dance.

 This game came bundled with its own Dance Pad specifically, and only, for the GameCube (and, by extension, Wii models with GameCube controller slots).